 Tweezer top patterns are a two candlestick reversal pattern with co-equal tops.
 This pattern can form at turning points in the market near support levels signaling a bearish reversal.
 Trend traders can find a tweezer top pattern to be really helpful because of what it means.
 Knowing when a trend is going to end and one begins is pretty helpful.
-Look for price to break below 2nd candle to confirm bearish reversal.
-Watch our video on how to identify and trade tweezer top patterns.
+Look for price to break below second candle to confirm bearish reversal.

-By now, you’ve probably realized that patterns and candlesticks aren’t picture perfect.
-So while perfect tweezer tops would have equal highs, it’s ok if one high is a tiny bit higher than the other.
+So while perfect tweezer tops would have equal highs, it is ok if one high is a tad higher than the other.

-In order for the 2 candles to be considered a tweezer top pattern, the first candlestick should to have a long real body.
-It doesn’t matter if they’re bearish candlesticks or marubuzo candlesticks.
+In order for the two candles to be considered a tweezer top pattern, the first candlestick should to have a long real body.
+It does not matter if they are bearish candlesticks or marubuzo candlesticks.

-The second candlestick can be any size.
-So the two candles can look a lot different from each other.
-You could see hammer candlesticks next to the first candlestick.
+The second candlestick can be any size; two candles can look a lot different from each other.
+Could see hammer candlesticks next to the first candlestick.

-As long as the highs of those 2 days are same, it doesn’t matter what the candlesticks look like.
+As long as the highs of those two days are same, it does not matter what the candlesticks look like.
 The first candle should move in the direction of the trend.
 The second candle can pause or completely reverse the trend.
-This could be why doji candlesticks tend to form the second part of the pattern.
-Hence the importance of knowing candlesticks and technical analysis (bookmark our penny stocks list and stock watch lists pages, which are updated daily).
+This is often the case in why doji candlesticks tend to form the second part of the pattern.

 How to Trade Tweezer Top Patterns